krazylegz/CityWiki/README.md

 ruby server.rb
 ```

-*example: type http://localhost:8080/tampa+fl as an address url and press enter.*
+*Type localhost:8080/new+york as an address url and press enter.*